digital-cargo/good-practice-truck-preadvice/README.md

 - Making basic GET request
 - Retrieving data from linked data sources

-single ONE Record server / multiple ONE Record clients
+Single ONE Record server / multiple ONE Record clients

-> For each use case what is required: server, client, endpoints
+> For each use case, the following is required: client, server, and endpoints

 ## Glossary